ajoberstar/graclj/README.md

 ## Roadmap

 - [0.1.0](https://github.com/graclj/graclj/milestones/0.1.0) will target Clojure builds at a very basic level, primarily just covering compilation and packaging.
+- [0.2.0](https://github.com/graclj/graclj/milestones/0.2.0) will enhance Clojure support with things like uberjar and REPL support
-- [0.2.0](https://github.com/graclj/graclj/milestones/0.2.0) will target ClojureScript builds with the same goal.
+- [0.3.0](https://github.com/graclj/graclj/milestones/0.3.0) will target ClojureScript builds with the same goal.
 This is not intended to reconcile the relationship between the two.
-- [0.3.0](https://github.com/graclj/graclj/milestones/0.3.0) will try to make the combined Clojure/ClojureScript space mesh together, including `cljc` support.
 - ...
 - [1.0.0](https://github.com/graclj/graclj/milestones/1.0.0) ... many more great things ...